thom4parisot/webextension-fip/README.md

 ### Checkout

 1. `git clone` your fork of the repository
-1. `npm install` in the project folder
+1. `npm install && bower install` in the project folder
 1. [load the unpacked extension](http://developer.chrome.com/extensions/getstarted.html#unpacked) in Chrome/Chromium

 [Chrome Dev Tools](https://developers.google.com/chrome-developer-tools/) will